The Big Picture

 The Big Picture was a record breaking art project supported by Arts Council England West Midlands and the BBC, was developed and delivered by Audiences Central.
 The Big Picture was kindly sponsored by Jessops and Linford.
 The record-breaking work of art included 112,896 photos, and measured 857.3m2, the size of three tennis courts.
 It was unveiled outside Thinktank, Birmingham Science Museum at Millennium Point.

-Here are some of the stories from just a few of the thousands of people who participated in the project.
+Here are some more stories from just a few of the thousands of people who participated in the project.
 The stories have been compiled by Fiona Handscomb, Freelance Writer.
 Eight photos were shortlisted to become the final image of The Big Picture.
 The eight photos were selected for their unique boldness, fascinating stories, and their suitability to be reproduced into the huge scale work of art.

-“I didn’t get to meet my Grandad, but the picture is cherished by all of us and my brother, Michael, even has it tattooed across his back.
+I didn’t get to meet my Grandad, but the picture is cherished by all of us and my brother, Michael, even has it tattooed across his back.
 My grandparents were very much at the centre of our family.
 Since my Nan died a couple of years ago it’s caused the family to drift apart as some of us have moved further away.
-I hope that if the photo does become the face of The Big Picture it will help to bring us closer together again.
+I hope that The Big Picture will help to bring us closer together again.

 We were proud to be the sponsors of such a large project that celebrated people’s relationship with photography in such an innovative way.

 Thousands of people from across the West Midlands are joint-world record holders, after taking part in an ambitious arts project to create the largest photo mosaic in the world.

 Every single one of these funny, touching, bold and beautiful photographs were then used to create the worlds largest photo mosaic – making everyone who submitted a photo a joint world-record holder.